Construction of the World Trade Center: Eviction controversy

 The site for the World Trade Center was the location of Radio Row, which was home to 323 commercial or industrial tenants, over one thousand offices, many small businesses, and approximately 100 residents.
 Estimates indicated that either 17,200 or 30,000 employees worked within the area that was to be occupied by the World Trade Center, and that the businesses employing them made a combined $300 million in profits every year.
 The World Trade Center plans involved evicting these business owners, some of whom strongly dissented to the forced relocation.
 The group protesting against the evictions was led by Oscar Nadel, one of the business owners who was facing eviction.
 Newspapers published stories about small-business owners who would be affected by the evictions, while residents and tenants went around the neighborhood, carrying the effigy of a "Mr. Small Businessman" in a mock funeral.

 The Port Authority opened an office to assist tenants with relocation; although this offer was accepted by some tenants, it was protested by others.
 The agency refused to meet with large groups of merchants, instead saying that concerned tenants meet with Port Authority officials one-by-one.
 Nadel believed that this would allow the Port Authority to convince individual tenants to move out, thus causing an exodus of merchants from the area.
 As the merchants' de facto spokesperson, he requested a meeting with Tobin directly.
-However, when the meeting did occur in mid-June 1962, Nadel immediately rejected Tobin's proposal to give him a storefront space in the World Trade Center.
+When the meeting occurred in mid-June 1962, Nadel immediately rejected Tobin's proposal to give him a storefront space in the World Trade Center.
 Two weeks later, a group representing approximately 325 shops and 1,000 other affected small businesses filed an injunction, challenging the Port Authority's power of eminent domain, or the takeover of private property for public use.